 Many of our picks run about $400 or $500, but there are great options for $300 and under, too.
-You can find a bright, high-definition OLED screen or a built-in stylus or a battery that lasts for days.
+You can find a bright, high-definition OLED screen or a battery that lasts for days.
 If you can hone in on the one or two features that are most important to you and you’re willing to compromise elsewhere, you can get a phone that suits your needs for half the price of a flagship.

 What compromises can you expect from a budget phone?
 Some combination of the following: slower processors, less storage, and lousier cameras than flagship phones, almost across the board.
 Many have lower-resolution screens, and most lack official water-resistance ratings, wireless charging, and NFC chips for contactless payment.